Garway

 Garway is a civil parish in south-west Herefordshire, England.
 The population of the civil parish was 430 at the 2011 census.
-It is set on a hillside above the River Monnow about 6 1/4 miles (10 km) northwest of Monmouth.
+It is set on a hillside above the River Monnow, and is approximately 11 miles west of Ross-on-Wye, and approximately 13 miles south of Hereford, the county town.
 It is a sparsely populated area, mainly agricultural in nature.
 There are several small centres of population including Garway itself, Broad Oak, The Turning and Garway Hill.

 Garway church

 The church is on the western edge of the parish and is dedicated to Saint Michael.
 The earliest record of a monastery on the site is in the seventh century, but it is with the arrival of the Knights Templar in 1180 that the history of the church at Garway becomes clearer.
 The Knights Templar built a hut in honour of the Holy Sepulchre in Jerusalem.
 Brooks and Pevsner, in the 2012 revision to the Herefordshire volume of the Buildings of England, describe St Michael's as "uncommonly interesting".

 The excavated foundations of part of the round church (unearthed in 1927) can be seen clearly on the north side of the present church, and the original carved chancel arch, heavily decorated and in the Norman style, survives.
 Most of the current church, which is no longer round, is probably 13th century including the massive defensible tower which was once separate from the main church building.
 There are numerous carvings both inside and outside the building including a Green Man, a sword believed to be Templar, a fish and a snake.